It takes Aviva

 *Defined as Head of and above.

-We are focused on attracting, promoting and retaining more ethnic minority employees – across all levels of the business.
+We are focused on attracting, promoting and retaining more ethnically diverse employees – across all levels of the business.

 Leadership and development programmes

-Working with the Diversity Practice, we have developed a bespoke ethnic minority leadership programme in the UK.
+Working with the Diversity Practice, we have developed a bespoke leadership programme for ethnically diverse talent in the UK.

-Launched in January 2020, our first 18 employees will complete the course later this year.
+Launched in January 2020, 18 employees completed the first programme.
 In addition, line managers have received guidance on how to help these employees continue to develop their leadership skills.

 Black Lives Matter